 It’s not every day that one gets to experience and enjoy a night in the opulent and lavish surroundings of a hotel that’s not only drenched in history but also possesses a modern outlook but we found such a place on a recent trip to Bournemouth.
 We decided to treat ourselves to something truly special, a stay at the historical Langtry Manor Hotel.

 Stepping through the doors of the Langtry Manor Hotel in Bournemouth’s East Cliff, one is immediately taken back to a time of elegance, style and grandeur.
-Upon arrival we are greeted with smiles and a very warm welcome by the Langtry’s front of house staff who enquire about our journey and make the check-in process a simple and straight-forward one.
-The Langtry bell hop is at hand to assist with our baggage and expertly whisks us up to our room, via its own private staircase if you don’t mind, to the spacious and elegant Alexandra Suite.
+Upon arrival, we are greeted with smiles and a warm welcome by the Langtry’s front of house staff who enquire about our journey and make the check-in process a simple and straightforward one.
+The Langtry bell hop is at hand to assist with our baggage and expertly whisks us up to our room, via its own private staircase if you don’t mind, to the elegant Alexandra Suite.

-As we emerge some time later, the Langtry staff are eager to be of assistance with dinner reservations at various suggested Bournemouth restaurants and suggestions of other evening entertainment we might enjoy whilst staying in the area.
+As we emerge some time later, the Langtry staff are eager to be of assistance with dinner reservations at various suggested Bournemouth restaurants and suggestions of other evening entertainment we might enjoy during our stay in the area.

-The Langtry Restaurant serve a breakfast, lunch, afternoon tea and dinner menu, all of which are excellent.
+The Langtry Restaurant serve a breakfast, lunch, afternoon tea and dinner menu, all of which are reasonably good.
 There’s a breakfast buffet at one end of the restaurant where one can select from fresh fruit, pastries, juices and more.
-We have to admit that the breakfast menu alone is enough to make you want to return to the Langtry again, and again… sublime smoked haddock accompanied by wonderfully runny poached eggs and brown toast, or perhaps a full English breakfast?
+The menu featured British favourite’s of smoked haddock accompanied by wonderfully runny poached eggs and brown toast, or perhaps a full English breakfast?
 Nothing’s been forgotten here!
 However, we found it to be warm and slightly bland.

-The Langtry Manor is unlike other hotels in the Bournemouth whereas rather than a causal night’s stay it is more for visitors who want a weekend break with extras.
+The Langtry Manor is unlike other hotels in the Bournemouth area whereas rather than a causal night’s stay it is more for visitors who want a holiday break with extras.
 It is within walking distance to the beach and makes for a perfect short holiday.

 Watching the staff with other guests during our midweek break at the Langtry, it’s clear they offer the same special treatment to everyone who walks through the door.
 A real breath of fresh air as far as hotel stays go!